 The Importance of Budgeting

 Remember, making payments on your mortgage is a long-term prospect, so borrowing more than you can realistically handle is a recipe for disaster.
 Interest rates can change, meaning your monthly repayments can increase or decrease over time.
-So, when budgeting for a house build, you want the best information possible from the word go.
+So, when budgeting for a house builds, you want the best information possible from the word go.

 Most home builds have a square meterage rate attached to them.
 This is seldom a figure that stays the same for too long, as it moves with market value.
-In the same way existing house purchase prices will shift with the market, so do square meterage build rates.
+In the same way, existing house purchase prices will shift with the market, so do square meterage build rates.